-Free Drive-Thru Take-Out Meal: every Saturday 4:30 to 5:30 p.m.
+Free Drive-Thru Take-Out Meal: every Saturday 4:30-5:30 p.m.
 No registration necessary.
 For updates and further details, check our website or call the office.
-Leave a voicemail message in the event of an emergency and a staff member will return your call.
+Please leave a voicemail message in the event of an emergency and a staff member will return your call.

 Calvary United Church of Christ